Sole Trader vs Limited Company for New Amazon Sellers in 2021

 As a sole trader your business money and your money are basically one and the same.
 You can transfer to and from your personal account and in fact you don’t even have to use a separate account for your business.
 As long as you complete your self assessment accurately and pay the correct tax, you can pretty much do what you want with the money.

-Which brings us perfectly to the next pro of being a sole trader vs running a Ltd company:
+Which brings us perfectly to the next pro of being a sole trader vs running an-a Ltd company:

 As a sole trader your accounting requirements are incredibly simple – you keep your own records and complete a yearly self assessment and that’s pretty much it!
 It’s something you can easily do yourself or with the help of very basic software.